autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/unit-testing.md

 `gtest/gtest.h` also contains predefined macros of `gtest` like `ASSERT_TRUE(condition)`, `ASSERT_FALSE(condition)`, `ASSERT_EQ(val1,val2)`, `ASSERT_STREQ(str1,str2)`, `EXPECT_EQ()`, etc.
-`ASSERT_*` will abort the test if the condition is not satisfied, while `EXPECT_*` will mark the test as failed but continue to next test condition.
+`ASSERT_*` will abort the test if the condition is not satisfied, while `EXPECT_*` will mark the test as failed but continue on to the next test condition.

+!!! info

-More information about `gtest` can be found in the [gtest repo](https://github.com/google/googletest).
+    More information about `gtest` and its features can be found in the [gtest repo](https://github.com/google/googletest).

 In the demo `CMakeLists.txt`, `ament_add_ros_isolated_gtest` is a predefined macro in `ament_cmake_ros` that helps simplify adding `gtest` code.
 Details can be viewed in [ament_add_gtest.cmake](https://github.com/ros2/ament_cmake_ros/tree/master/ament_cmake_ros/cmake).